Walls to wickets: Why Asian Paints chose 'Colour Partner' over jersey logos with BCCI

 The brand will also support the live broadcast element with a 360-degree activation strategy, including social media extensions and leveraging the fan club's rejoicing to elevate the property.
 “We have multiple interesting integrations that will make this the most colourful association with cricket,” says Syngle.

-Syngle also clarified that while the brand has a separate association with Virat Kohli for their New Bharat Latex Paint, the "Colour Cam" sponsorship deal is purely for the property, and they do not have access to leverage other cricketers through this partnership.
+Syngle also clarified that while the brand has a separate association with Virat Kohli for the brand's New Bharat Latex Paint, the "Colour Cam" sponsorship deal is purely for the property, and they do not have access to leverage other cricketers through this partnership.

 Walls to wickets: Asian Paints introduces Colour Cam IP to Indian cricket with BCCI